+• Traditional materials and contemporary applications

+- Contemporary and emerging materials and processes

+- Economy of materials

+PDES 320

+Professional Practice

+(3 credit hours)

+This course provides discussion and exercises regarding the following topics:

-- Ethics in Design
+- Principles of design leadership in society

-- Prototype Animation

-- Sustainable Materials & Processes
+- Principles of design project planning and management

+- Project organization and teamwork

+- Portfolio building and self-promotion

+- Starting a design career

 PDES 401

 DesignSpace 5

 (6 credit hours)

 This is a 2-part studio that builds upon all previous work to prepare students for a successful Thesis project.
 Part-1 (first half of the semester) is dedicated to an independent exploratory project to help students discover a direction of thesis study.
 It is closely tied to the research and writing students concurrently conduct in their required literature elective: Thesis Research and Writing.
 Part-2 (second half of the semester) is dedicated to the start of the Thesis project.
-During both project, students collaborate with community, industry and/or entrepreneurial partners, with the intent to bring the finished design to market.
+During both projects, students collaborate with community, industry and/or entrepreneurial partners, with the intent to bring the finished design to market.

 EMPHASIS: